About the profile areas

 Canterbury is an established residential area.

-Major features of the area include Canterbury Park Racecourse, Canterbury Aquatic and Fitness Centre, Canterbury Olympic Ice Rink, Canterbury Park, Blick Oval, Campbell Athletic Field, Mary MacKillop Reserve, Pat O’Connor Reserve, Tasker Park and several schools.
+Major features of the area include Canterbury Park Racecourse, Canterbury Aquatic and Fitness Centre, Canterbury Olympic Ice Rink, Canterbury Park, Blick Oval, Campbell Athletic Field, Mary MacKillop Reserve, Pat O’Connor Reserve, Tasker Park, the Canterbury railway station and several schools.